 For multifamily buildings and condo associations with 4 units or more

-If your property has less than 4 units or you own an individual condo unit, you can apply for our single family toilet rebate program.
+If your property has fewer than 4 units, or your condo or townhome owners want to apply individually for the rebate, please use our single family toilet rebate program application process.”

 How to participate

-3. Buy and install rebate-eligible toilets (pdf) as needed for up to 3 years.
+- Buy and install rebate-eligible toilets as needed for up to 3 years.

 If you are unable to fill out the online application, contact us to request a paper copy sent by mail.